Milbrey Horn Williams Born: 6 December 1815 - Died: abt 1872

-Orville Ewing (brother of Andrew and Edwin Ewing), was educated as a
+Orville Ewing (brother of Andrew and Edwin Ewing), was educated as

-lawyer, but never practiced.
+a lawyer, but never practiced.
 He was president of the Planters Bank of Nashville and the brother of Andrew and Edwin Ewing

 who were married to Milbrey's sisters.

-when Nashville was under military rule and Federal soldiers camped continually on the beautiful lawn.
+under military rule and Federal soldiers camped continually on the beautiful lawn.

 The house was named "Mile End" and was located one mile south of the Nashville square where, in